 Carmel Bella Farm

 My name is Lisa Troutner and I am the founder, gardener, food artist and photographer at Carmel Bella Farm.
 Our farm originated in the beautiful, coastal mountains of Carmel Valley, California where I shared my love for tomatoes and organic farming through local restaurant distribution and farmer's markets in the Carmel Valley Village.
-In 2016, I worked diligently with the agriculture department of Monterey County and to obtain organic certification for our farm.
-This certification was so very important to me, as it allowed me to legally share my passion for organic farming.
-In doing so, I hoped to spark awareness into our community in regards to the endless benefits of sustainable land management for the people and planet as a whole.
-I simultaneously was able to showcase that organic farming could absolutely provide, high yielding, beautiful and downright delicious fruits though the produce shared at our stand.
-One of the greatest gifts of farming with nature is being able to inspire others to discover the beauty in it all.
-We are now building a new farm in the panhandle of Idaho, on 10 acres of forest and pasture land implementing the same holistic land management as we did in Carmel Valley.
-We hope to obtain our organic certification for this farm in the near future.
+In 2016, I worked diligently with the Agriculture Department of Monterey County to obtain organic certification for our farm.
+This certification was so important to me, as it allowed me to legally share my passion for organic farming.
+In doing so, I hoped to spark awareness into our community in regards to the endless benefits of sustainable land management.
+I simultaneously was able to showcase that organic farming could absolutely provide, high yielding, beautiful and abundantly delicious fruits.
+We are now working to obtain our organic certification for our farm in Northern Idaho.

-Let's support our bodies by eating high quality and consciously sourced foods, make choices that help support our environment and Mother Earth, and inspire the next generation to care for our planet, teach them to choose their food wisely, and to grow a garden... especially lots of tomatoes!
+Let's support our bodies by eating high quality and consciously sourced foods, making choices that help support our environment and Mother Earth.
+Let's inspire the next generation to care for our planet, teach them to choose their food wisely and to grow a garden...especially with lots of heirloom tomatoes!

 Places we've been: